zhumingpassional/RLSolver/README.md

 	</div>
 </a>

 From the above figures, we used CPU and GPU based environments.
-We see that the sampling speed is improved by at least 2 ordrs by using GPU-based massively parallel environments compared with conventional CPUs.
+We see that the sampling speed is improved by at least 2 orders by using GPU-based massively parallel environments compared with conventional CPUs.

 # Two Patterns